Tsx'vilum

 Free Borsey before the Indigiversal Collective Mural, Granary Avenue, Bellingham waterfront

-Grounded in the Salish Sea and the traditions of the Lummi Nation, Free Borsey paints murals that return culture to the places it was always meant to be seen.
+Grounded in the Salish Sea and the traditions of the Lummi Nation, Free Borsey creates art that returns culture to the places it was always meant to be seen.
 His work is made with community, not for it.
 Tsx'vilum Free Borsey

 Free Borsey and Raven Borsey at the Bellingham waterfront, one wearing a traditional cedar hat